HenryPenton/autokoa/README.md

 Replacing 3000 with whatever port number you'd like to listen on.

-Make two folders in your root directory, next to index.js
+Make two folders named views and public in your root directory, next to index.js.

-.
-+--index.js
-|  +--views
-|  +--public
+Place any HTML files inside views and any images, scripts or stylesheets inside public.

 ## Using a run file